xiaoxiae/slama.dev/tools.md

 - [Inkscape](https://inkscape.org/) -- a vector image editor.

 ### Note-taking
 - [Xournal++](https://github.com/xournalpp/xournalpp) -- an app for taking handwritten notes that I use to manage all of my notes from my classes.
-Similar to OneNote, but more focused on writing than anything else.
+Similar to OneNote, but mostly focused on writing.

 ### Miscellaneous
 - [i3wm](https://i3wm.org/) -- an awesome tiling window manager that I use on my Arch Linux laptop.